okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/activate-and-enable/index.md

 The Token Inline Hook must be activated and enabled within your Okta Admin Console.

 - Activating the Token Inline Hook registers the hook with the Okta org and associates it with your external service.
-- Enabling the Token Inline Hook associates the hook with your Okta custom authorization server, which authenticates the Okta-Hosted-Login sample application.
+- Enabling the Token Inline Hook associates the hook with your Okta custom authorization server, which authenticates the Okta-Hosted Login sample application.

 ### Activate the Token Inline Hook